 When addicts enroll in a treatment program they are provided with many opportunities to improve their health and create better lives for themselves.
 However, the environment that allows them to learn and grow can also be relatively strict compared to the freedom they had in their personal lives.
 Rehabs tend to have a certain structure and set of rules because this is something that many addicts need but aren’t able to create on their own.

 Patients in drug rehab center are expected to follow all the rules laid out for them when they enroll otherwise they might risk being kicked out.
 Everyone in the treatment program is closely monitored to make sure they are following the rules and are not endangering themselves or anyone else in the program through their behavior.
 The rules of rehab are designed not only to protect the individual but also the community as a whole.

 In order for patients to get the best experience and have the chance to stay the full length of treatment, it is important for them to know all the rules and be aware of them at all times.
 Rules in rehab create harmony and trust and make it easier for each resident to avoid distraction from their recovery work.
-Being told what they can and can’t do can be challenging for some addicts but it is necessary in order for the treatment environment to work for every patient.
+Being told what they can and can’t do can be challenging for some addicts but it is necessary for the treatment environment to work for every patient.

 Structure and Safety in Rehab

 Many of the rules that are in place at a rehab center are designed for the safety and well-being of everyone in the program.
 One of the most obvious rules that residents need to follow is to never sneak in alcohol or drugs.
 Even if it is just for yourself it could endanger other people in the program who need to avoid triggers and temptations.